mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/feature-flags.md

      2. PR to mobile to update the types and to actually use the feature flag.

 5. How do we enable a feature flag for testing on community-daily and on Cloud test servers?
-   - You can post in [~Developers: Cloud channel](https://community.mattermost.com/core/channels/cloud) with the feature flag name and what you want the Cloud team to set it to.
+   - You can post in {{< newtabref href="https://community.mattermost.com/core/channels/cloud" title="~Developers: Cloud channel" >}} with the feature flag name and what you want the Cloud team to set it to.

 6. What is the environment variable to set a feature flag?
    - It is `MM_FEATUREFLAGS_<myflag>`.